osimosu/osimosu.github.io/_posts/2021-07-12-how-to-implement-multi-factor-authentication-using-yesid.markdown

    user identifier.
 YesID's private endpoints are protected using [Oauth 2.0 Client Authentication methods](https://darutk.medium.com/oauth-2-0-client-authentication-4b5f929305d4){:target="_blank"}
    .
-A transaction ID (auth_req_id) with polling interval and expiration date is returned in the response to the client i.e the browser.
+A transaction ID (auth_req_id) with polling interval and expiration date is returned in the response to the client i.e your backend, then passed to the browser.
 YesID also supports `PING` mode whereby your backend is notified via a callback when the user has acted on the request.

 2. The client uses the transaction ID (auth_req_id) to check the status of the Authentication request.
 If approved, a